CHPW Virtual Care lets you talk with a licensed doctor 24 hours a day, 7 days a week… even when your clinic or regular doctor’s office is closed.

-CHPW Virtual Care: The doctor will see you now, really!
+Welcome to CHPW Virtual Care: The doctor will see you—now!

-Virtual care, also known as telehealth or telemedicine, is the use of communications technologies (like mobile phones and live video) by medical providers to deliver care to you.
-Instead of waiting and worrying, you can visit with a doctor within minutes, without having to leave your home.
+Virtual care, also known as telehealth or telemedicine, is when medical providers deliver care to you through communications technologies, such as mobile phones and live video.
+Instead of worrying and waiting for an appointment, you can visit with a doctor within minutes, without having to leave your home.

-- Check to see if your local Community Health Center clinic or primary care doctor offers virtual care.
-If they do, they will tell you how to set up your virtual care appointment.
+- If your usual Community Health Center clinic or primary care doctor offers their own telehealth service, they will tell you how to set up your appointment.

-- There is no time limit on your Teladoc virtual session.
+- There is no time limit on your Virtual Care session.
 Length depends on the medical issue you’re dealing with.

 What can a CHPW Virtual Care doctor help with?